hoddmimes/Distributor/doc/bdxgwy.md

 The communication between a a subscriber app and a _bdxgwy_ is p-2-p tcp/ip.
 A _bdxgwy_ serving multiple subscription apps will import the union of all subscription app interests.

-There is some code examplifies a gateways setup in the directory
+There is some code examplifies a gateways setup / funcionality in the directory [pubsub/java/main/com/hoddmimes/distributor/samples/bdxgwy](https://github.com/hoddmimes/Distributor/tree/master/pubsub/java/main/com/hoddmimes/distributor/samples/bdxgwy)
+The configuration files to these sample programs are found the [pubsub](https://github.com/hoddmimes/Distributor/tree/master/pubsub) directory.
+The assumption is that the two LANs 192.168.42.0/24 and 192.168.1.0/24 are connected via a routed network.
+One _bdxgwy_ and a _pusblisher_ application is running on the host 192.168.42.100 and one _bdxgwy_ and publisher is running on the host 192.168.1.100